-The Science of Sagging
+The Science of Sagging Skin

 Lift weights that are heavy enough to make it hard to maintain your form after 12 to 16 repetitions and aim for two to three total sets of each exercise.
-In some cases of extreme weight loss, excess skin can be a barrier to physical activity because it creates feelings of self-consciousness, as reported in a study in Obesity Surgery in 2013.
-The skin itself does not usually create a true physical reason to not exercise, however.
+In some cases of extreme weight loss, excess skin can be a barrier to physical activity because it creates feelings of self-consciousness, according to a 2013 study published in Obesity Surgery.
+The skin itself does not usually create a true physical barrier to exercise, however.

-- North American Journal of Medical Sciences: Post-Bariatric Surgery Satisfaction and Body-Contouring Consideration After Massive Weight Loss
+- North American Journal of Medical Sciences: "Post-Bariatric Surgery Satisfaction and Body-Contouring Consideration After Massive Weight Loss"

-- Anaesthetic Plastic Surgery: Safety and Efficacy of Ulthera in the Rejuvenation of Aging Lower Eyelids: A Pivotal Clinical Trial
+- Anaesthetic Plastic Surgery: "Safety and Efficacy of Ulthera in the Rejuvenation of Aging Lower Eyelids: A Pivotal Clinical Trial"

-- Obesity Surgery: Impact of Excess Skin From Massive Weight Loss on the Practice of Physical Activity in Women
+- Obesity Surgery: "Impact of Excess Skin From Massive Weight Loss on the Practice of Physical Activity in Women"